holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

         }

         struct RegionSetLtcs {
-            // The generator for the coordinates
+            // The generator for the coordinates.
             coords: RegionCoordSetLtcs,
-            // The outermost vec corresponds to arqs in the ArqSet;
+            // The outermost vec corresponds to arqs in the `ArqSet`; the
-            // the middle vecs correspond to the spatial segments per arq;
+            // middle vecs correspond to the spatial segments per arq; the
-            // the innermost vecs are the time segments per arq.
+            // innermost vecs are the time segments per arq.
             data: Vec<Vec<Vec<RegionData>>>,
         }